 The spores of Coccidioides are present in soil in the southwestern United States, the central valley of California, northern Mexico, parts of Central America, and Argentina.
+They also can be found in Utah, Nevada, and southcentral Washington.
 About 30 to 60% of people who live in one of these areas are exposed to the fungus at some point during their life.
 In the United States, 14,364 cases of coccidioidomycosis were reported in 2017.

 Coccidioidomycosis occurs in two forms:

 Progressive coccidioidomycosis is uncommon in otherwise healthy people.
 It is more likely to occur when people